apache/airflow/docs/apache-airflow-providers-apache-pinot/pinot-operators.rst

 `Apache Pinot <https://pinot.apache.org/>`__ is a column-oriented, open-source, distributed data store written in Java.
 Pinot is designed to execute OLAP queries with low latency.
-It is suited in contexts where fast analytics,such as aggregations, are needed on immutable data, possibly, with real-time data ingestion.
+It is suited in contexts where fast analytics, such as aggregations, are needed on immutable data, possibly, with real-time data ingestion.

 .. _howto/operator:PinotCoreOperators.html: